 \end{proof}

 \begin{thm} Let $G$ be a finitely generated group with a free regular $\mathbb{Z}^n$-length function.
 Then $G$ is the fundamental group of a geometrically coherent space.
-In particular, every finitely generated subgroup of $G$ is CAT(0). \end{thm} \begin{proof} We build a sequence of spaces corresponding to the chain of HNN-extensions in theorem~\ref{thm:singleHNN}. $U_0$ is the wedge of circles corresponding to the free group $F=G_0$.
-Note that every maximal abelian subgroup $C$ of $G_0$ is cyclic; let $C=\langle c^{(0)}\rangle$.
-Let $\alpha$ and $\beta$ be the reduced paths in $U_0$ corresponding to $c^{(0)}$ and $\phi(c^{(0)})$.
+In particular, every finitely generated subgroup of $G$ is CAT(0). \end{thm} \begin{proof} We build a sequence of spaces corresponding to the chain of HNN-extensions in theorem~\ref{thm:singleHNN}.
+Each space is a 2-dimensional presentation complex of the corresponding group. $U_1$ is the wedge of circles corresponding to the free group $F=G_1$.
+Note that every maximal abelian subgroup $C$ of $G_1$ is cyclic; let $C=\langle c^{(1)}\rangle$.
+Let $\alpha$ and $\beta$ be the reduced paths in $U_1$ corresponding to $c^{(1)}$ and $\phi(c^{(1)})$.
 Note that the lengths $l(\alpha)$ and $l(\beta)$ are equal.
-We rescale the metric on $S^1$ so as to make the total length of the circle equal $l(\alpha)$, and let $\varphi\colon S^1\rightarrow \alpha$ and $\phi\colon S^1\rightarrow \beta$ be local isometries. $U_1$ is the quotient of
+We rescale the metric on $S^1$ so as to make the total length of the circle equal $l(\alpha)$, and let $\tau\colon S^1\rightarrow \alpha$ and $\sigma\colon S^1\rightarrow \beta$ be local isometries. $U_2$ is the quotient of

-by the equivalence relation generated by $[(a,0)\sim\varphi(a),\ (a,1)\sim\phi(a),\forall a\in S^1]$.
-If $c^{(0)}\neq \phi(c^{(0)})$, $c^{(0)}$ and $\phi(c^{(0)})$ are not conjugate in $G_0$; therefore, in this latter case the $\pi_1(U_0)$-orbits of $\alpha$ and $\beta$ are disjoint.
+by the equivalence relation generated by $[(a,0)\sim\tau(a),\ (a,1)\sim\sigma(a),\forall a\in S^1]$.
+If $c^{(1)}\neq \phi(c^{(1)})$, $c^{(1)}$ and $\phi(c^{(1)})$ are not conjugate in $G_1$; therefore, in this latter case the $\pi_1(U_1)$-orbits of $\alpha$ and $\beta$ are disjoint.
 It can be readily seen that all the conditions of Theorem~\ref{thm:finitecore} are satisfied.
-It follows that $U_1$ is geometrically coherent.
+It follows that $U_2$ is geometrically coherent.